AudaciousBovine/DredgeMooTemplate/README.md

 - holds the string values for the english localization that the game replaces the addresses in code with
 - address format is "Modname.Category.SpecificCategory"

+## "Building" The Mod
+- To actually package the mod a build task must be run
+- If all the prerequisites are properly installed
+- Click the top left "Terminal" option
+- Press "Run Build Task..."
+- Top Center some options appear
+- Select "dotnet: build"

 ## Images
 - Just my own media asset images I use when making a DREDGE mod page
 - Just link to these images to have them in README files and such